mtao/nyu-intro-to-computer-science/syllabus.md

 ### Quizzes

-Quizzes are completed outside of class.
-You must be logged into Google with your NYU Net ID account in Google in order to view the Quizzes.
-If you see an error message indicating you do not have permission to view a Quiz, it is because you are not logged into the correct NYU Net ID account.

-Quizzes are submitted by submitting a Google Form, i.e. click the `Submit` button.
+Quizzes are completed outside of class on Brightspace.

+### Assignments

+Assignments are submitted through Brightspace.

 ### Late policy